 Huang et al (2015) The in vitro generation of lung and airway progenitor cells from human pluripotent stem cells.
 Br J Pharmacol 10 413 PMID: 25654758

 Do you know of a great paper that uses CGP 35348 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area